 Leadership & Involvement

-- Honors Peer Mentors - Honors Peers Mentors are enthusiastic and experienced Honors students who mentor incoming and current Honors students during the fall semester, actively recruit prospective Honors students and promote participation in the Honors College, and organize orientation activities for new Honors students.
+Honors Peers Mentors are enthusiastic and experienced Honors students who mentor incoming and current Honors students during the fall semester, actively recruit prospective Honors students and promote participation in the Honors College, and organize orientation activities for new Honors students.

-- Study Abroad - All Honors students who study abroad will earn Honors credit for courses taken abroad.
+All Honors students who study abroad will earn Honors credit for courses taken abroad.
 Honors credit earned abroad counts toward completion of the Honors curriculum.
 In addition to spending a semester abroad, Honors students may also elect to participate in shorter study tours.
 These trips typically span 1-3 weeks and are often connected to material in an Honors course.

-- National Honor Societies - Honors students are often eligible to become members of prestigious national and international honor societies, such as Alpha Lambda Delta (ALD), National Society of Collegiate Scholars (NSCS), and Golden Key International Honour Society.
+Honors students are often eligible to become members of prestigious national and international honor societies, such as Alpha Lambda Delta (ALD), National Society of Collegiate Scholars (NSCS), and Golden Key International Honour Society.
 Members in such societies often have access to additional scholarship resources, a national network of peers, and leadership opportunities in the local chapters.

 Greg Bierly, Dean

 Pickerl Hall 110